 - (1) If possible, use the eluent for analysis to dissolve or dilute samples.
 If this is difficult, use a solvent which has a composition that is as close as possible to the eluent composition and which fully dissolves or dilutes the sample.
-For gradient elution, samples are recommended to be dissolved or diluted using the eluent used at the beginning of the gradient method. - (2) Filter diluted sample solutions using disposable 0.45-μm filters to prevent the column from clogging or deteriorating. - (3) Suggested injection volume is less than 50 μL per column. - (4) When a sample contains proteins, remove them prior to the sample injection.
+For gradient elution, samples are recommended to be dissolved or diluted using the eluent used at the beginning of the gradient method. - e.g. When using a mixture of water (buffer) and over 50 % acetonitrile for the eluent: If the sample does not dissolve in the eluent well, first dissolve the sample with water (or buffer), and then add acetonitrile to make the final acetonitrile concentration in the sample more than 50 % (v/v). - (2) Filter diluted sample solutions using disposable 0.45- μm filters to prevent the column from clogging or deteriorating. - (3) Suggested injection volume is less than 20 μL per column. - (4) When a sample contains large amount of proteins or lipids, remove them prior to the sample injection.
+They may adsorb on the base material and damage the column.